Associate Professor, Eppley Institute

 Summary of Research

-The research in my lab focuses on understanding the molecular mechanisms of cancer metastasis and identification and validation of novel targets associated with cell survival, invasion, angiogenesis and metastasis such as gain-of-function mutation of Phosphatidylinositol 3-Kinase (PI3K), receptor tyrosine kinase Ron and Phosphatase of Regenerating Liver-3 (PRL-3).
+The research in my lab focuses on understanding the molecular mechanisms of cancer metastasis and chemoresistance and identification and validation of novel targets associated with cell survival, invasion, angiogenesis and metastasis.
 The ongoing research projects include:

-- Identify and validate new targets associated with different characteristics of metastasis;
+- Identify and validate new targets associated with metastasis and drug resistance;

-- Investigate the role of microRNAs, a special category of oncogenes or tumor suppressors, in cancer metastasis (using human cancer cells and in vivo mouse models) as well as their regulation by different signaling pathways;
+- Investigate the role of microRNAs, a special category of oncogenes or tumor suppressors, in cancer metastasis and drug resistance (using human cancer cells and in vivo mouse models) as well as their regulation by different signaling pathways;

 - Investigate the role of cancer stem cells (or tumor initiating cells) in cancer metastasis and drug resistance.